-Most are available free of charge, but many also feature in-app purchases and monthly subscription fees.
+Some are free of charge, but many of the best require a subscription fee or even in-app purchases.
 Nonetheless, below are our picks for the best music apps, whether you’re looking to simply listen to music, learn musical skills, or create your own tunes.
-And before we start, don’t forget that music is best listened to with a good pair of cans, so check out our picks for the best headphones you can buy and the best noise-canceling headphones.
+Before we start, don’t forget that music is best listened to with a good pair of cans, so check out our picks for the best headphones you can buy and the best wireless headphones.

 The best apps for listening to music

 One of the best-known players in the game, Spotify is a massive force in the streaming industry, boasting more than 80 million subscribers and offering access to 40 million tracks from almost any artist you can think of.
 The mobile app boasts the same functionality as its desktop counterpart, allowing you to stream single tracks or entire albums with the option to create custom playlists.
 A free account only allows for Shuffle Play, so if you want to be able to play any song, listen offline, and ditch those ads, then you’ll have to cough up $10 a month.
 There’s also the option for a cut-price Student sub that comes with Hulu access, and a Family option that cuts price for multiple accounts too.